rublixdev/hedgtokenmint/README.md

 Symbol: HEDG
 ````

 We have built a single-purpose secure Smart Contract for the HEDG Genesis event.
-It creates a set number of tokens on the Ethereum Blockchain and provides functionality for burning, transfering and more ERC-20 standard functions.
+It creates a set number of tokens on the Ethereum Blockchain and provides functionality for freezing, burning, transfering and more ERC-20 standard functions.
 It has been built using the Dappsys framework.

 #### The contract has the following features:
 ````